Rconybea/xo-umbrella2/docs/index.rst

 Functionality is similar in spirit to that provided by ``boost::units``;
 however there are some important differences:

+* streamlined implementation using c++20 features.
-* interchangeable compile-time / run-time unit representation.
+* along with no-runtime-overhead compile-time unit inference, also provides defer-until-runtime representation.
 * constexpr string representation for things like unit abbreviations.
 * supports fractional dimensions, for concepts like volatility.
 * integration with python (see sister project xo-pyunit)

 Second, ``xo-unit`` supports fractional dimensions.
 This allows using it to naturally handle